parulpep/Devo/README.md

 > EC2 (Elastic computing class) is an Amazon web service that provides computing resources.
 It provides instances that allow easy scaling of capacity according to requirements.
+The instances can be created and terminated as needed.
 It aids in load balancing.
 As per the incoming traffic, the load is distributed number of EC2 instances.
 It allows easy provisioning of cloud based desktops.
+It provides flexibility tot he users.
+They pay for what they use.

 > Using AWS SDK of language of choice one can connect with the instance using AWS APIs and can gain full control of the services.
 Here Java has been used for binding.